Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 While not luxurious, the rooms here are comfortable and spacious, with shared facilities including bathrooms, fully equipped kitchens, a TV lounge, and a laundry room.
 Family rooms (for up to 4 people) have private bathrooms.

-All guest accommodation is located in annex buildings, while the reception and guest computers are located in the main building.
-A good breakfast is included in the cost of your stay.
+All guest accommodation is located in annex buildings, while the reception is located in the main building.
+A very good breakfast is included in the cost of your stay.

 Coal Miners’ Cabins is around a 35-40 minute walk from the center of town (2,5km), but still on the airport bus route.
 While you may not have all the amenities of town on your doorstep, its unique location allows you to see lots more wildlife – including reindeer and Arctic foxes – sometimes from the comfort of your room!